Trainline

-Trainline (formerly Thetrainline.com) is a British digital rail and coach technology platform operating across Europe.
-It sells train tickets and railcards as well as providing free access to live train times and railway station information through its website and mobile app which is available on the iOS and Android platforms.
+Trainline plc (formerly Thetrainline.com) is a British digital rail and coach ticketing platform operating across Europe.
+It sells tickets from multiple rail and coach operators through its website and mobile apps, allowing users to compare and book journeys across different transport providers.
+The company also provides ticketing and distribution services to other travel businesses through Trainline Solutions.
 Listed on the London Stock Exchange, it is a constituent of the FTSE 250 Index.